wvsu-cict-code/cict-online/README.md

 ## Contributing to its Development
 * Contributing to the code will require you to use a GitHub account and knowledge of using Git.
 Please visit this [git tutorial](https://try.github.io/levels/1/challenges/1) to learn more.
+* Head on to the [issues](https://github.com/wvsu-cict-code/cict-online/issues) and look for a task that you want to help.

 ## Architecture
 This website follows the [JAMstack architecture](https://jamstack.org) focusing on ReactJS as the UI framework. by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.